 These advantages pave the way for the industrial use of Smoothed Particle Hydrodynamics.
 SPH is a flexible tool, prepared for a wide range of application scenarios in everyday industrial life (free surfaces, multiphase systems, closed systems).
 SPH enables fast, automated simulations of different design variations with industrial accuracy.

 However, many CFD experts have so far considered SPH to be a rather inaccurate method, mainly suitable for qualitative or visual studies.
 Why is that?

 Compared to classical multiphase CFD approaches (such as the volume of fluid method), SPH is a rather young simulation method.
 For a long time, many well-known numerical concepts or models were not available in SPH at all or only in insufficient quality.
 This limited its industrial applicability.
 In roller bearing simulation, the following points were critical:

 But what is the point of a close collaboration if not to team-up and overcome these limitations together?
-An intensive, agile collaboration was initiated, that addressed all issues over several months.
-Outcome: Based on the combination of numerical and application know-how, we made roller bearing simulations with SPH possible.
+An intensive, agile collaboration was initiated, which addressed all of these issues over several months.
+The outcome: Based on the combination of numerical and application know-how, we made roller bearing simulations with SPH possible.